nikitacbhole/RAG-based-retail-decision-assistant/README.md

-# CVS Store Assistant (SLM + RAG)
+# Retail Store Assistant (SLM + RAG)

-A store operations assistant for retail pharmacy: answers policy/SOP questions using RAG over your documents and inventory/analytics questions using a local SQLite DB, powered by a small language model (Ollama) and safety guardrails.
+A store operations assistant for retail store: answers policy/SOP questions using RAG over your documents and inventory/analytics questions using a local SQLite DB, powered by a small language model (Ollama) and safety guardrails.

 ## Features